sambuaneesh/why-py/documentation/src/content/docs/getting-started/introduction.md

 description: A mystical journey into the world of esoteric programming
 ---

-Welcome to WhyPy, a programming language that dares to question the very nature of computation.
-In a world saturated with pragmatic programming languages, WhyPy chooses the path less traveled – the path of mystical computing.
+Welcome to WhyPy, a programming language that is ... idk man maybe it is the path of mystical computing.

 ## Why WhyPy?

-WhyPy was born from a simple question: "Why not make programming more philosophically challenging?"
+WhyPy was born from a simple question: "Why not make programming more philosophically confusing?"
 While other languages focus on being practical, WhyPy focuses on being existential.
-Here's what makes WhyPy unique:
+IDK what I am talking about but here's what makes WhyPy unique:

 - **Mystical Syntax**: Replace mundane keywords with arcane incantations
 - **Philosophical Types**: Where booleans become truth values of 'verity' and 'fallacy'